s-zenmode/openbrewage/README.md

 Currently, as of **v1.1** OpenBrewage can do the following:
 - Nice and big FPS counter on the top-left of your screen, with customizable features to accommodate for the project you're using.

+# Credits

+Thanks to:
+TurboWarp Packager - HTML5 conversion for index page